lettucelettice/EDA_GREFALDEO/README.md

 ```
 ![image](https://github.com/user-attachments/assets/b29bbccb-6774-4d0c-b2f3-40dd1b4b3276)

+#### Insights:
+#### The mean of the dataset is 513,902,790.62, the median is 290,530,915.00, and the standard deviation is 566,605,452.04.
+The frequency of track releases was highest from 2019 to the present.
+Most artists in the dataset appear only once.

 ### 🎤 TOP PERFORMERS
 1. Which track has the highest number of streams?
 Display the top 5 most streamed tracks.